Jason0214/PersonalWebsite/docs/posts/shallow-dive-microfacet.md

 tags: [ computer graphics ]
 ---

-Physcial based rendering is a recent hot area in game industry.
+Physically based rendering is a recent hot area in game theindustry.
-Most PBR implementation employs a ***microfacet model*** to parameterize the features of material surface.
+Most PBR implementation employs a ***microfacet model*** to parameterize the features of the material surface.
 Here is a very shallow dive on microfacet.

 <!-- more -->

 ## Microfacet model
-In microfacet model, a surface consists of millions of micro surfaces, with each micro surface being perfectly smooth.
+In the microfacet model, a surface consists of millions of micro surfaces, with each micro surface being perfectly smooth.
 Each micro surface has a normal where only perfect reflection happens.

 ![microfacet_visual](./static/shallow-dive-on-microfacet_half-vector.png)

-Note that micro surface normals is somewhat related to the "macro" surface normal, but it's not the same.
+Note that micro surface normals are somewhat related to the "macro" surface normal, but it's not the same.
-An incident light to a rought surface will be scattered into different directions by every micro surface it can hit.
+An incident light to a rough surface will be scattered into different directions by every micro surface it can hit.

-Normal of micro surface is called `half-vector` and denoted by `h`.
+Normal of the micro surface is called `half-vector` and denoted by `h`.
 Obviously, `h = normalize(l + v)` where `l` is the light direction and `v` is the view direction.

 ## Microfacet formula